 His talent and originality have shone through since he was young.
 At age 8 he recorded his first album, titled Encuentro de Amor (Rendezvous of Love).
 It contains love songs and corridos.

 Two years later, he released his second album, a banda-flavored CD which contained “La Pasadita,” a song Ortiz himself wrote.

 He performed at dances, parties and festivals, often opening for well-known groups.
 Constant practice and seeing Mexican music’s best artists up close helped him polish his talent and get a sixth sense for what audiences craved.
 This hard work set the stage for his “overnight” success.

-As a teenager, Gerardo Ortiz toured throughout northern Mexico, and he became known on a regional, underground basis for his very different style of corridos.
-He performed songs that became regional hits: “Empresas NC,” “Las Tundras,” “El Cerebro,” “El Pelo Chino” and “Escuela de Rancho.”
+As a teenager, Gerardo Ortiz toured throughout northern Mexico.
+He became known on a regional, underground basis for his very different style of corridos.
+Gerardo performed songs that became regional hits: “Empresas NC,” “Las Tundras,” “El Cerebro,” “El Pelo Chino” and “Escuela de Rancho.”
 And crowds responded to the uncompromising, realistic subject matter of his songs.

 He also joined a rebellious young corrido group called Antrax.
 A live album of one of their wild performances became a best-seller among area street vendors.
 Finally, at age 20, he returned to the U.S. and fully embraced a solo career.

 Gerardo Ortiz wasted no time in accelerating from rising star to influential A-lister, a position he will consolidate over the coming months and years.

 Gerardo Ortiz released his latest album, titled El Primer Ministro (The Prime Minister), in July 2012.
 He unveiled it in the most direct way possible – performing its first single, “Sólo Vine A Despedirme” (I Just Came to Say Goodbye) live at the recent Premios Juventud (Youth Awards).
 The song was serviced to radio on July 23.